Kerry Butler: 2010-2019

-Disaster!, Mean Girls

-From February to May 2016, Butler appeared on Broadway in Disaster!, by Seth Rudetsky and Jack Plotnick, a parody of 1970s disaster movies featuring hit songs from that decade.
-She played Marianne Wilson, a career-oriented reporter who, while investigating the story of a poorly constructed casino ship, runs into an unexpected person from her past.
+From February to May 2016, Butler appeared on Broadway in Disaster!, by Seth Rudetsky and Jack Plotnick, a parody of 1970s disaster movies featuring hit songs from that decade, on the role of Marianne Wilson.
 The reviews for the show were generally favorable, especially from The New York Times, which listed the show as a Critic's Pick.
 However, due to poor ticket sales, the show closed on May 8, 2016.

 From October to December 2017, Butler appeared in the Broadway-bound musical adaptation of Mean Girls, by Tina Fey, Jeff Richmond, and Nell Benjamin.
 The show had an out-of-town tryout at the National Theatre in Washington, D.C.
 Butler played the roles of Ms. Norbury (played by Tina Fey in the film), Mrs. Heron, and Mrs. George.
 From March to September 2018, Butler played the roles of Ms. Norbury, Mrs. Heron, and Mrs. George in Mean Girls on Broadway.
 Butler played her final performance on September 9 and was replaced by Jennifer Simard.

 Reviews took note of her standout performance in the three very different roles.
 The Hollywood Reporter noted her role as "...stand-in from the movie, sardonic math teacher Ms. Norbury, played here by Kerry Butler, acing triple-duty with distinctive takes also on Cady's earnest mother and Regina's self-described 'cool mom'".
 Variety wrote, in reviewing the Washington, D.C., production: "Kerry Butler offers delightful turns as the teacher, Mrs. Norbury, precisely mimicking Fey's role in the film, along with a hysterical portrayal of Regina's developmentally arrested mother (Amy Poehler in the film).
 The latter includes a delicious parody of Saturday Night Live's' iconic skit, 'The Californians.'"

-Beetlejuice, directorial debut, additional television appearances

 From October to November 2018, Butler appeared in the world premiere of the musical Beetlejuice at the National Theatre in Washington, D.C., in the role of Barbara Maitland.
-Barbara is a woman of simple pleasures and, along with her husband, Adam Maitland, also a recently deceased ghost who finds herself haunting her own house, newly occupied by the living Deetz family, as well as contending with the trickster ghost Beetlejuice.

-Butler reprised the role of Barbara Maitland in the Broadway production of the show from March 2019 until its closing in March 2020.
-She is one of the original cast members who returned to Beetlejuice when it returned to Broadway in April 2022.
+Butler played the role in the Broadway production of the show from March 2019 until its closing in March 2020, due to the COVID-19 pandemic.
+She is one of the original cast members who reprised her role when Beetlejuice returned to Broadway in April 2022.